simurai/duotone-syntax/README.md

 ## Variations

-Here a list with [all DuoTone themes](https://atom.io/themes/search?utf8=%E2%9C%93&q=keyword:duotone).
+Here a list for all [DuoTone themes](https://atom.io/themes/search?utf8=%E2%9C%93&q=keyword:duotone).
 Or at least the ones that have the `duotone` keyword added. :grin:

 ## Create your own DuoTone theme

-Here a guide how to create your own DuoTone version.
+Follow the short guide how to create your own DuoTone version.

 1. Clone this repo.
 2. Rename it (folder, package.json, etc).
 3. Change the colors in `styles/colors.less`.
 4. Publish!

-Here the [Sketch template](https://github.com/simurai/duotone-syntax/files/106441/DuoTone.zip) to create screenshots.
+For more help, feel free to open a new issue.

+To create __screenshots__ you can use this [Sketch template](https://github.com/simurai/duotone-syntax/files/106441/DuoTone.zip).

-## Keep your DuoTone theme up to date
+#### Keep your DuoTone theme up to date

 You can always watch this repo to get notified about changes and manually apply or cherry pick them into your theme too.